 Hydraulic Valve Lifter

-It’s the body consists of a cylinder and oil reservoir.
+Its body consists of a cylinder and an oil reservoir.
 An opening in the body is connected with an oil pressure line from the engine lubricating system to supply the reservoir with oil.
 A plunger fits inside the cylinder so that its upper end contacts the bottom of the pushrod, and its lower end is supported by oil between it and the bottom of the cylinder.

 When the valve is closed as at (a) (cam on the lower side), oil from the reservoir opens the ball-check valve and raises the plunger by passing between it and the cylinder bottom.
 This produces zero clearance between the lifter unit and push rod, and between the rocker arm and valve stem.